cescande/rails-templates/README.md

 - Updated `gemfile` for `Rails 5.1.1`
 - Automaticaly `annotate` your models when running `rails db:migrate`
 - Include `faker` for nice seeds
+- Add `application.sample.yml` which should contain the list of required keys, but NOT the secret values
+- Include `Rubocop` custom config

 ```bash
 rails new \